Obituary of Gracie Alice Settles

 Gracie accepted the Lord at an early age and was a faithful member of Naomi Temple A.M.E.
 Zion Church.
 She diligently served many years on the Steward Board as the Treasurer/Financial Secretary and for a brief stint as the Preacher’s Steward (Chairperson of the Steward Board).
 Gracie was a devoted Assistant Sunday School Superintendent and Sunday School teacher.
 She also enjoyed attending Bible Study and regularly called in to the Church’s Prayer Line to share testimonies and to pray.
 Gracie was a “Sweet” person!
 She touched many – both young and old – with her kind spirit, friendly demeanor and warm smile.

-Gracie leaves to cherish her memory, her loving husband of 59 years Robert Settles, sisters Nannie Ardell Townes and Mary Burwell, brother-in-law Larry Settles, Sisters-in-law Carolyn Settles and Marilyn (husband Timothy) Vereen, son Rodney Edward Settles and wife Lisa Gullo, daughter Linda Marie Brown and husband Kevin Brown, daughter Margaret Glenn Otiti, grandchildren Rashidat Toyin Otiti, Brandon Scott Settles, Aminat Olanike (“Mina Mina”) Otiti, Brett Steven Settles, Kevin Elijah (“Kebbie”) Brown, Linton Josiah Brown and Bren Ramiah Brown, great grandson Chazz Amir (“Chazzy Wazzy”) Jackson, and a host of nieces, nephews, cousins, other relatives and friends.To send flowers to the family of Gracie Settles, please visit Tribute Store
+Gracie leaves to cherish her memory, her loving husband of 59 years Robert Settles, sisters Nannie Ardell Townes and Mary Burwell, brother-in-law Larry Settles, Sisters-in-law Carolyn Settles and Marilyn (husband Timothy) Vereen, son Rodney Edward Settles and wife Lisa Gullo, daughter Linda Marie Brown and husband Kevin Brown, daughter Margaret Glenn Otiti, grandchildren Rashidat Toyin Otiti, Brandon Scott Settles, Aminat Olanike (“Mina Mina”) Otiti, Brett Steven Settles, Kevin Elijah (“Kebbie”) Brown, Linton Josiah Brown and Bren Ramiah Brown, great grandson Chazz Amir (“Chazzy Wazzy”) Jackson, and a host of nieces, nephews, cousins, other relatives and friends.To send flowers to the family or plant a tree in memory of Gracie Settles, please visit Tribute Store